Daandelange/ofxAddonTool/README.md

 ------------
 To install this tool, the easiest way is to add it to your OpenFrameworks project **as a submodule**, so you can easily track updates.
 You're free to install it in the root of your project or in any subfolder.
 The script will assume your project root is the first parent directory containing `addons.txt`.
+*Please, note that this is not an OpenFrameworks addon, so don't install it in `path/to/of/addons`.*

 In the example below, we will install it to the `scripts` folder.
 ````bash
 cd /path/to/of/apps/myApps/exampleApp